Far Lateral Suboccipital (Transcondylar) Approach

 I avoid significant neck rotation, but slightly turn the patient’s head toward the floor to maintain the relative normal anatomic course of the vertebral artery at the craniocervical junction for surgical orientation.

 A number of different incisions, including the “lazy S” and “reserve U” incisions, have been described for transcondylar route.
-I use the traditional hockey-stick incision because it minimizes dissection though the neck muscles and mobilizes the myocutaneous flap laterally out of my working zone.
+I use the traditional hockey-stick incision because it minimizes dissection through the neck muscles and mobilizes the myocutaneous flap laterally out of my working zone.

 Once the myocutaneous flap is mobilized laterally, great care must be taken to identify the vertebral artery in its sulcus over the lateral arch of C1 and avoid its injury.
 Once subperiosteal dissection reaches the lateral half of the C1 lamina, electrocautery is abandoned in favor of meticulous sharp and blunt dissection to identify the artery and its encasing venous plexus.